 WHAT IS DOCUMENTARY WEDDING PHOTOGRAPHY?

-A Documentary Wedding Photographer will tell the authentic story of your wedding day in un-posed and candid images by:
+As an experienced Documentary Wedding Photographer I will tell the authentic story of your wedding day in un-posed and candid images by:

 If you’ve been looking around the various websites you will probably have seen the terms “wedding reportage”, “wedding photojournalism” and “documentary wedding photography” used interchangeably.
 They are all, in my view, different terms for the same style and approach to wedding photography – natural and authentic storytelling.

 I’ve been a Documentary Wedding Photographer for over 12 years and for me it’s always been about the creation of the real story of a wedding through a series of pictures that woven together encapsulate the moments, emotions and human interactions of the day.